 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

-At Mayo Clinic in Arizona, people with melanoma are cared for by a multispecialty team of doctors, including specialists in dermatology, dermatopathology, general surgery, oncology, radiation oncology, and plastic and reconstructive surgery.
+At Mayo Clinic, people with melanoma are cared for by a multispecialty team of doctors, including specialists in dermatology, dermatopathology, general surgery, hematology/oncology, radiation oncology, and plastic and reconstructive surgery.
 Other experts are included as needed.

 For appointments or more information, call the Central Appointment Office at 800-446-2279 (toll-free) 8 a.m. to 5 p.m.
 Mountain Standard Time, Monday through Friday or complete an online appointment request form.